clarelgibson/2022-school-admissions-dashboard/README.md

 ### schools.Rproj
 The R Project file for this analysis.

+### schools-data-prep.R
+R script to read, clean and prepare data from the [data-in](/data-in) directory for analysis.

 ### read.R
 R script file to read in the raw data (from the data-in directory).